Documentation

 Create a catalog to populate and test your store.
 It should include essential components such as product listing pages, search, product details, and checkout.
 Developing without a catalog may result in incomplete testing, data integration issues, and rework later.

-For more information, refer to the Catalog documentation.
+For more information, see the Catalog documentation.

 Have a GitHub account

 GitHub Enterprise support is currently in open beta.
-If you want to use a GitHub Enterprise instance for your FastStore project, please contact VTEX Support.
+If you want to use a GitHub Enterprise instance for your FastStore project, contact VTEX Support.

 Step 1 - Setting up the project